University of Sydney

 Mathematics Advanced (Band 4) or Mathematics Extension 1 (Band E3) or Mathematics Extension 2 (Band E3)

 Assumed knowledge: Mathematics Extension 1 (depending on subjects selected).
-Other assumed knowledge depends on the areas or programs studied.
-Note: All students enrolled in Science and combined Science degrees will be required to undertake units of study in mathematics during their undergraduate degree.
+Assumed knowledge depends on the areas or programs studied.
 Bridging courses are available for students who have not studied the assumed knowledge during secondary school.

 Guaranteed ATAR: 80.00, subject to non-ATAR criteria being met.
-A guide to guaranteed ATARs.
+A guide to guaranteed Entry.

 Dalyell Scholars: This stream for high achieving students (ATAR of 98.00 or higher) provides mentorship, professional skills development, academic enrichment opportunities and access to a global mobility scholarship.
 Entry to the Dalyell Scholars program is by invitation.